Georgetown completes shocking Big East run and punches its NCAA tournament ticket

 As a record-setting center at Georgetown, Ewing directed the Hoyas to three Big East tournament titles in four years and was named most valuable player in 1984 and ’85.
 His partnership with Thompson helped transform the Big East into one of the premier conferences in the country.

-During Georgetown’s March residency at the Garden in the 1980s, the eyes of the college basketball were fixated on matchups against the likes of Syracuse, with Thompson coaching foil Jim Boeheim playing the villain, and St. John’s, with lovable former coach Lou Carnesecca.
+During Georgetown’s March residency at the Garden in the 1980s, the eyes of the college basketball world were fixated on matchups against the likes of Syracuse, with Thompson coaching foil Jim Boeheim playing the villain, and St. John’s, with lovable former coach Lou Carnesecca.

 “There’s no question that Georgetown and Patrick helped put the league on the map,” Big East Commissioner Val Ackerman said in a telephone interview.
 “So it’s exciting to see those glory days begin to get resorted.
 For Patrick, his Big East legacy is taking on a new dimension with this role.”